steve-rodri/react-weather-app/README.md

 ### To be thinking on

+- Put a debugger into your HTTP request (axios call) to get a sense of what's happening.
 - What components should your app have?
 - What components (if any) need state?
 - How/when would you change state?